CIG-UCL/polaffini/README.md

 # Ressources
   - MNI template: The default MNI template used here is the [ICBM 2009c Nonlinear Symmetric](https://www.mcgill.ca/bic/icbm152-152-nonlinear-atlases-version-2009) version.
 One can find it, together with its associated DKT segmentation, in `dwarp_public/ref/` with voxel sizes 1 and 2 mm isotropic.
-The non-linear registration model has been trained on skull-stripped T1-weighted images with the MNI 2 mm as target.

-  - Pre-trained model:
+  - Pre-trained model: `diffeo2mni.h5` is a pre-trained model for non-linear registration to the MNI template.
+The training procedure is the one depicted in section Training a new registration model from scratch.
+It has been trained on skull-strpped T1-weighted images from 100 subjects (20 UKBiobank, 20 IXI, 60 ADNI (20 HC, 20 MCI, 20 AD)), with 25 subjects for validation (5 UKBiobank, 5 IXI, 15 ADNI (5 HC, 5 MCI, 5 AD)).
+The MNI version is the one depicted above with voxel size 2 mm istropic.
+The image loss was the normalized squared local correlation coefficient (nlcc), regularization loss had a weight of 1, segmentation was leveraged during training using a Dice loss with weight 0.01.

 # References
   - [1] **POLAFFINI** [[IPMI 2023 paper]](https://link.springer.com/content/pdf/10.1007/978-3-031-34048-2_47.pdf?pdf=inline%20link).